-- In early 2013, SHFC also opened a brand new 28-unit brownstone style townhome development on Dr. MLK Jr Way at Maple, which also houses extremely low, very low and low income families.
+- In early 2013, SHFC also opened a brand new 28-unit brownstone style townhome development named King Stone on Dr. MLK Jr Way at Maple, which also houses extremely low, very low and low income families.

 - SHFC now owns 15 single family homes throughout Sarasota which are all leased to very low income families.

-- In 2013, SHA won the Best Agency in Florida as voted on by its peers from the Florida Association of Housing & Redevelopment Officials.
+- In 2013, SHA won the Most Outstanding Agency in Florida as voted on by its peers from the Florida Association of Housing & Redevelopment Officials.

-- SHA is also a HUD High Performer in every category, for several years running, for the first time ever.
+- SHA is also a HUD High Performer in every category, for many years running, for the first time ever.